 , where this happens to the entire game after the first playthrough is over.
 See also Where It All Began

 , when you have to return to an earlier area as part of the story.
 Sometimes a Boss Rush

 works the same way, but you're only redoing the bosses.

 - Super Mario Bros.:

-- Super Mario Bros. - While you didn't have to replay the entire game at a harder difficulty, five of the later levels were exactly the same as earlier levels except with harder enemies, smaller platforms, and sometimes Bullet Bills flying through the air.
-Oh, and more and/or longer fire bars.
+- Super Mario Bros.
+1 - While you didn't have to replay the entire game at a harder difficulty, five of the later levels were exactly the same as earlier levels except with harder enemies, smaller platforms, and sometimes Bullet Bills flying through the air.
+And more and/or longer fire bars in the castles, too.
 This is because there wasn't enough ROM to handle more unique areas.